Restaurateur Jen Agg on creating ambiance, treating staff like family and sexism in the kitchen

 Ryssdal: Do me a favor and describe the dining room at The Black Hoof, your first big hit restaurant.
 And I don't mean describe what it looks like.
 Tell me about the mood.
 Tell me about the sense.

 Agg: I think restaurants really are extraordinarily mood based.
 So I think people think that they go to restaurants and they just want to eat the food.
 But really I think the atmosphere, the service, the lighting, the general vibe, the way you feel when you're in there, contributes to so much more about your experience than you sort of maybe are willing to admit.
 The Hoof is intended to feel very casual, comfortable.
 It's a cool space.
-I mean it's hard to use the word cool because you end up sounding kind of like an asshole.
+I mean it's hard to use the word cool because you end up sounding kind of like an a******.
 It's a straight forward space but I think that when you walk in, you're just immediately triggered by the fact that it's a fun room.
 It feels good.

 Ryssdal: You still work a shift, right?